-When having multiple major versions installed, it is recommended to ensure you name their configuration with such detail, so that their use does not turn confusing in those places where processes needs to know which one to use.
+When having multiple major versions installed, it is recommended to make sure you name their configuration with such detail, so that their use does not turn confusing in those places where processes needs to know which one to use.

 Minor version changes

-When having multiple minor versions installed, it is recommended to ensure you name their configuration with such detail, so that their use does not turn confusing in those places where processes needs to know which one to use.
+•When having multiple minor versions installed, it is recommended to make sure you name their configuration with such detail, so that their use does not turn confusing in those places where processes needs to know which one to use.

 Minor update changes

 A minor update change is reflected when the very last digits change (from left to right, a third or more, set of numbers).
 This means for Bizagi, that a new minor update includes adjustments and tweaks for an existing minor version that render the before minor update without any advantage.

 You may not have multiple minor updates of a same minor version running simultaneously.
 In other words, when installing a new minor update of a connector, Bizagi will replace a previous minor version so that every minor version has at most one current update.

 When installing minor updates make sure you do want to replace an existing version.